Codecademy/docs/content/javascript/concepts/window-prompt/window-prompt.md

 ---
 Title: 'prompt()'
-Description: 'Displays a dialog with an optional message asking users to input some text'
+Description: 'Displays a dialog with an optional message asking users to input some text.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'